tschneidereit/typed-objects-explainer/ootypes.md

 # Extensions to describe object-oriented languages

 This is just a sketch rather than a detailed writeup.
+The ideas are preliminary.

 ## Typed object references